camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-introduction.md

 in expressions and unary-tests."
 ---

-FEEL (Friendly Enough Expression Language) includes many built-in functions.
+FEEL includes many built-in functions.
 These functions can be invoked in [expressions](../language-guide/feel-expressions-introduction.md) and [unary-tests](../language-guide/feel-unary-tests.md).